View Helen Hamlin's Obituary on https://www.burlingtoncountytimes.com/ and share memories

 |

-Helen L. Hamlin (Bolger) of Delanco passed away April 23, 2020.
-Wife of the late S. William Hamlin.
-She was 85.
+Helen L. (Bolger) Hamlin of Delanco passed away Thursday, April 23, 2020.
+Wife of the late S. William Hamlin, she was 85.

 Helen grew up in Florence and never really left.
 She has many friends and family that she would visit on her Saturday morning hair runs.